maruel/dlibox/go/pio/DESIGN.md

   feature requests and bug reports.
   * There could be a threshold, > _TO BE DETERMINED_ lines, where more than one owner is required.
-  * They commit to support the driver for the foreseeable future and do code reviews to keep the driver quality to the expected standard.
+  * Contributors commit to support the driver for the foreseeable future and **promptly** do code reviews to keep the driver quality to the expected standard.
 * There are multiple reports that the driver is functioning as expected.
 * If another driver exists for an intersecting class of devices, the other driver must enter deprecation phase.